CodingRadish/Weather-Forecast-App/README.md

-# AdPlenty angularjs boilerplate
+# AngularJS App

-This project contains very basic setup of an AngularJS app for implementing frontend challenges.
+This repository contains a very basic setup of an AngularJS app for viewing the weather forecast of a chosen city.

 ## Getting Started